True North Counseling and Consulting

 Do you offer a sliding scale or discounts for someone who can’t afford the session fees?

-Yes, I offer a discount on the 50-minute sessions for clients who are 65 and older, active or veteran military personnel, and active or veteran first responders.
+Yes, I offer a discount on the 50-minute follow-up sessions for clients who are 65 and older, active or veteran military personnel, and active or veteran first responders.
 I am also a registered therapist with Open Path, a non-profit organization that helps people find low-cost mental health care.
 Please visit www.openpathcollective.org for more information.

 What are your office hours?